grafviktor/goto/README.md

 ## Changelog ##

+**v0.2.0**

+* The Application supports environment and command line parameters [[issue 8](https://github.com/grafviktor/goto/issues/8)].
+* Fix terminal resizing problem on Windows platofrm [[issue 5](https://github.com/grafviktor/goto/issues/5)].

 **v0.1.2**

-Resolve a problem with dissapearing host list when filter is enabled and a user is modifying the collection [[issue 3](https://github.com/grafviktor/goto/issues/3)].
+* Resolve a problem with dissapearing host list when filter is enabled and a user is modifying the collection [[issue 3](https://github.com/grafviktor/goto/issues/3)].

 **v0.1.1**

-Fix a focusing issue when saving an existing item using a different title [[issue 1](https://github.com/grafviktor/goto/issues/1)].
+* Fix a focusing issue when saving an existing item using a different title [[issue 1](https://github.com/grafviktor/goto/issues/1)].

 ## License ##